Current Discussions in the Modern Nouthetic Biblical Counseling Movement (MNBCM)

 The Biblical Counseling Coalition’s Confessional Statement was unafraid to nuance this issue—promoting both the sufficiency of Scripture and the usefulness of common grace insights.

-In 9 Reformed Theologians on Common Grace, I quote leading Reformed thinkers on the role of common grace insights.
+In Common Grace and Biblical Counseling: Wisdom from Reformed Theologians, I quote leading Reformed thinkers on the Christian use of common grace insights.
 Here’s a sampler from John Calvin.

 But if the Lord has willed that we be helped in physics, dialectic, mathematics, and other like disciplines, by the work and ministry of the ungodly, let us use this assistance.
 For if we neglect God’s gift freely offered in these arts, we ought to suffer just punishment for our sloths” (Calvin, Institutes of the Christian Religion, II.ii.16).